pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Deposit Squirtle and Paras

 Lorelei:
 - Swap to Bird turn 1.
-- Swap back to Nidoking
+- Swap to Nidoking
 - X Acc + Drill x5
+- note: option to swap nidoking and flyer pre fight if you wanna save 0.2s at the cost of being very difficult.

 ## BRUNO SPLIT